Skip to ContentSkip to Navigation

 decorative image

 In the new project Minder licht, meer zien the University of Groningen is collaborating with the Natuur en Milieufederaties to restore darkness in 3 iconic areas: the Wadden area, the Veluwe, and National Park Nieuw Land.
-Our ambition is to make these pilot areas 25 to 50% darker in 4 years.
-The Kapteyn Institute contributes by taking measurements.
+The ambition is to make these pilot areas 25 to 50% darker in 4 years.
+The Kapteyn Institute contributes by taking light measurements.

 Het Donker Dichtbij